 Pinicon Ridge Park

 There are two entrances to the park, one each on the north and south side of the Wapsipinicon River.
-Access to the south entrance is off Maine Ridge Road from Hwy.
-13, and then turning north (right) on Horseshoe Falls Road.
-This side of the park is home to the lodges and shelters, wildlife exhibit, watercraft rentals & canoe trips, the landmark observation tower, hiking trails and the group camp complex.
+Access to the south entrance is just off of Highway 13 on Horseshoe Falls Road.
+This side of the park is home to the lodges and shelters, Alexander Wildlife Exhibit, watercraft rentals & canoe trips, the landmark observation tower, hiking trails and the group camp complex.

-The north entrance is accessed from Hwy.
-13 by going west on Valley Farm Road, and turning south (left) on Flying Squirrel Trail.
+The north entrance is accessed from Highway 13 by going west on Valley Farm Road, and turning south on Flying Squirrel Trail.
 You will find our main campgrounds and cabin complex on this side of the river, along with hiking trails and a hunting/dog exercise area.

 Campgrounds are open from April 15 - October 15, ground conditions permitting.
 Pinicon Ridge Park offers campsites that range from primitive sites with no hook ups to modern sites with electricity and water.
 Campsites are equipped with a fire-pad and picnic table, with showers and restrooms nearby.
 Family campgrounds are available on a first-come, first-serve basis.
 All campers must self-register and pay the required fee.
 A dumping station is available for use by campers who camped in the park.
 Camping discount booklets are also available from the park office and campground hosts.Firewood is available at the campground host site.